flatcar-archive/flatcar-docs/docs/reference/supply-chain.md

 ### Flatcar Container Linux Supply Chain Security and SLSA

-The [Supply Chain Levels for Software Artifacts](https://slsa.dev/) (SLSA or 'salsa' in short) defines a check-list of standards and controls to prevent tampering, improve integrity, and secure packages and infrastructure in software projects.
+The [Supply Chain Levels for Software Artifacts](https://slsa.dev/) (SLSA or 'salsa' in short) industry standard defines a checklist of standards and controls to prevent tampering, improve integrity, and secure packages and infrastructure in software projects.
-We lay out below how the Flatcar Container Linux project works towards implementing the [requirements of SLSA](https://slsa.dev/spec/v0.1/requirements) and provide a deep dive into the processes and mechanisms to secure our supply chain in the Flatcar project.
+This document describes the Flatcar Container Linux project's current and planned compliance with the [requirements of SLSA](https://slsa.dev/spec/v0.1/requirements) and provides a deep dive into the processes and mechanisms to secure the Flatcar project supply chain.

 **Note** while Flatcar implements most of the requirements defined by SLSA we no not at this point generate user-verifiable [provenance](https://slsa.dev/provenance/v0.2) of doing so.
 This is planned as a future improvement to our release process.